RAG Is Dead. The Engineering Isn't.

 3. COMBINE information from multiple chunks coherently

-5. CODE EXAMPLES: Provide runnable snippets when possible
+5. Provide runnable code snippets when possible""",

 tools=[use_llm],